 Many speak of salvation—the belief in an afterlife.
 Some have supposed that the gospel is exclusively about “receiving eternal life” or the popular idea of “going to heaven” upon death.
 Of course, the Bible has a tremendous amount to say about salvation.
 Actually, salvation is directly related to—is one aspect of—the gospel of the kingdom of God.
 (Read our booklets Is There Life After Death? and What Is Your Reward in the Next Life?)

 The other aspect of the kingdom of God is government.
 As mentioned, the word kingdom means government.
-When the kingdom of God arrives, it will be a world-ruling supergovernment.
+When the kingdom of God arrives, it will grow from a tiny “mustard seed” (Matt.
+13:31-32) into a world-ruling supergovernment.
 The Bible describes this government in detail.
+(To learn the stunning details of the Kingdom’s arrival, read our free booklet How God’s Kingdom Will Come – The Untold Story!)

 Message About Government